deviveirosmel/deviveirosmel/README.md

 ## Hi there 👋

-I'm ✨ mel ✨
+<br>I'm ✨ mel ✨
+<br>😄 Pronouns: she/her
-🌱 I'm a software engineering student looking to learn more about coding and develop my skills 😄 Pronouns: she/her
+<br>🌱 I'm a software engineering student looking to learn more about coding and develop my skills